I use header rows in almost every spreadsheet that I create in Google Sheets.

-How to Make a Header Row in Google Sheets
+How to Make a Google Sheets Header Row

 - Open your Google Sheets file.

-- Add a description into each cell in row 1.
+- Add a description to each cell in row 1.

 - Select the View tab at the top of the page.